All Episodes

 They're really incredible.

-Although no one will give him credit I will give him credit for it right now.
+Although no one will give him credit, I will give him credit for it right now.

 Yes.

-You know can I ask you something is he aware because I have people ask me this all the time do you think that President Trump is aware of you know how um so many of his supporters are treated and how they still are determined to remain his supporters and defend him and and I I thought I'm certain that he is and I I am certain that he appreciates it as well.
+Do you think that President Trump is aware of how so many of his supporters are treated and how they still are determined to remain his supporters and defend him?

-Oh he appreciates it so so much.
+Oh, he appreciates it so, so much.

-This president loves nothing more than the people of this country and believe me his life would be a lot easier Rose had he never decided to run for president.
+And believe me, his life would be a lot easier, Rose, had he never decided to run for president.

-But he did it because he loves this country and he loves the people of this country and he wanted everybody to have the same opportunity he did at the American dream because that's really what this country is about and he saw that that was being stripped away from us.
+And he wanted everybody to have the same opportunity he did at the American Dream, because that's really what this country is about.

-He loves the people that support him truly he's so appreciative of them.
+He loves the people that support him.

-I do think it's hard for him sometimes though because listen he is walled off in the White House and and he sees what we all see happening out there with the media, with the Democrats, with Hollywood constantly the barrage of attacks against him and and I know that that every time I see him he checks in with me how do you think we're doing how does it feel out there and and I tell him listen the people that voted for you in 2016 are so happy they voted for you.
+I do think it's hard for him sometimes, though, because listen, he is walled off in the White House, and he sees what we all see happening out there with the media, with the Democrats, with Hollywood, constantly, the barrage of attacks against him.

 They're so proud of you.

-They're going to vote for you again and so many people who I don't even think voted for him in 2016 are going to vote for him in 2020 because again they see the results and they see how much better their lives are becoming thanks to this president.
+And so many people who I don't even think voted for him in 2016 are going to vote for him in 2020 because, again, they see the results and they see how much better their lives are becoming thanks to this president.

-So we talked about women I'd love to talk about my favorite right now and that's FLOTUS.
+I'd love to talk about my favorite right now, and that's Flotus.

-I can't I don't even remember what city I was in.
+I don't even remember what city I was in.

 She was so gracious and so kind.